alyboba/cfms-website.github.io/src/site/_news/cfms-spring-general-meeting-call-for-resolutions--guide-to-resolutions.md

 ### Instructions :

-Medical societies and meeting delegates are invited to put forward resolutions for discussion and debate at the [CFMS Spring General Meeting](https://www.cfms.org/meetings/sgm-2018-halifax.html)during the Members Resolutions Session (tentatively scheduled for Saturday, April 28<sup>th</sup>, 2018).
+Medical societies and meeting delegates are invited to put forward resolutions for discussion and debate at the [CFMS Spring General Meeting](https://www.cfms.org/meetings/sgm-2018-halifax.html) during the Members Resolutions Session (tentatively scheduled for Saturday, April 28<sup>th</sup>, 2018).
 Resolutions should reflect an understanding of ongoing and past work, and resolutions must pertain to new work of the Federation.
 Members are encouraged to review resolutions submitted at the previous meeting, available on the CFMS website under the [SGM 2018](https://www.cfms.org/meetings/sgm-2018-halifax.html) meeting documents section.

 Resolutions that include significant spending should be discussed with the CFMS VP Finance prior to submission ([vpfinance@cfms.org](mailto:vpfinance@cfms.org)).
 Resolutions can be submitted with or without an accompanying position paper, policy statement, or discussion paper.